JuanIgnacioPal/analisis-mercado-seguros-vida-chile/README_ENG.md

 # Chilean Insurance Market Analysis | CMF

-> 📊 **End-to-end Data Analytics project focused on the Chilean insurance market using using a synthetic dataset inspired by concepts, indicators, and reporting practices from the Chilean insurance market and CMF regulatory context.**
+> 📊 End-to-end Data Analytics project focused on the Chilean insurance market using a synthetic dataset inspired by concepts, indicators, and reporting practices from the Chilean insurance market and CMF regulatory context.

 | 🇨🇱 [Spanish README](README.md) | Original Spanish edition of the project |

 ---
 ## 📌 Project Overview

-This project analyzes the **evolution, competitive structure, and performance of the Chilean insurance market** using official regulatory data published by the **Comisión para el Mercado Financiero (CMF)**.
+This project analyzes the evolution, competitive structure, and performance of a synthetic Chilean life insurance market scenario inspired by the terminology, indicators, and regulatory context of the Comisión para el Mercado Financiero (CMF).

-The main objective was to transform raw regulatory information into a structured analytical solution capable of answering relevant business questions related to:
+The main objective was to transform structured insurance data into an analytical solution capable of answering relevant business questions related to:

 - 📈 Market growth and evolution over time
 - 🏢 Competitive positioning among insurance companies